Skip to content

 sar_dialog_java

-Now in the sample application click on some of the AWT and/or Swing controls.
-Rapise will record the actions:
+Now, in the sample application, click some of the AWT and/or Swing controls.
+Rapise will record your actions:

 rad_java1